RevealBi/Documentation/docs/wpf/creating-dashboards.md

 _revealView.Dashboard = new RVDashboard();
 ```

-Run the application and you will be prompted with a new, empty, dashboard.
+Run the application and you will be prompted with a new, empty dashboard.

 ![](images/getting-started-running-app.jpg)